alvo254/sky/docs/SAD.md

 - **Visibility and Monitoring**: Provides deep visibility into network traffic, making it easier to monitor and troubleshoot.
 - **Flexibility**: Supports both traditional and modern workloads, including microservices and service mesh architectures.

-### Next Steps

-1. **Kick-off Meeting**

-    - Schedule a kick-off meeting with CloudForceSky stakeholders.
-2. **Initial Assessment**

-    - Conduct a thorough assessment of the current infrastructure.
-3. **Design Architecture**

-    - Create detailed architecture diagrams and plans using Draw.io or Lucidchart.
-4. **Implementation**

-    - Begin the implementation phase, focusing on high-priority areas.
-5. **Testing and Validation**

-    - Perform extensive testing and validation of the new infrastructure.
-6. **Continuous Monitoring**

-    - Set up continuous monitoring and maintenance processes.

 By leveraging Amazon EKS with Cilium as the CNI and Tekton for CI/CD, and following this comprehensive plan, CloudForceSky can achieve improved scalability, performance, reliability, security, and cost efficiency in their cloud infrastructure.